ateschan/paint-party/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-1. Enter the designated server ip with the port
+1. Enter the designated server ip/hostname with the port
 2. Enter the correspnding password, if there is none set skip this step
 3. Select a canvas or "room" by entering a number between 0 and 9999
 4. Select a color and start painting!